INTRODUCTION

 Ubuntu Linux on a CyberPower PC

 This platform is a CyberPowerPC Series C 2019 ET8880-1202 with an AMD motherboard, 1TB SATA disk drive, wireless PCI module, GPU card, Acer monitor, USB keyboard and three button mouse.
-To install Ubuntu Linux 20.04 LTS (Focal Fossa) follow the excellent Ubuntu Desktop Installation instructions.
+To install Ubuntu Linux 22.04.1 LTS (Jammy Jellyfish) follow the excellent Ubuntu Desktop Installation instructions.

 Installing Drivers for the GPU

 My machine has a GPU card, an AMD XFX Radeon RX570 4GB OC+ 1386 MHz DDR5 3xDP HDMI DVI board.
 It was painful to get working drivers installed.
-I searched through AMD Support, AMD Drivers Download, AMD GPU Install, and Google Search on the internet.
-These are the steps to install the AMD GPU drivers with OpenCL support:
+Go to AMD Support, and download the drivers SW for this version of Linux.
+The steps in my case were:

 Ubuntu Linux Tweaks